laurenoldham1202/final-project/README.md

 matching ID) to eventually analyze the distance between each school and their first-round sites.
 This data was saved as `data/raw/mm-85-19-cleaned.csv`.

+This data will be used to calculate the distance between each school and its site location.

 TO DO:
+1. Geocode
-1. Find all unique school values
+2. Find all unique school values
-2. Create new master data set with full school name, city, and state
+3. Create new master data set with full school name, city, and state
-3. Merge datasets
+4. Merge datasets
-4. For sites, split strings into city and state columns
+5. For sites, split strings into city and state columns
-5. Potentially add final scores, W/L, region, championship site?
+6. Potentially add final scores, W/L, region, championship site?

 *2020 tournament will take place in March-April 2020.